DataDog/chef-datadog/README.md

 Usage
 =====

+### Agent6 Note
-0. Please note that the cookbook now supports installing both Agent5 and Agent6 of the datadog agent on debian, RHEL based linux distributions (not yet supported on windows).
-By default versions <=2.x of the cookbook will default to install Agent5, you may however override this behavior with the `node['datadog']['agent6']` attribute.
+Please note the cookbook now supports installing both Agent5 and Agent6 of the datadog agent on debian and RHEL based linux distributions (not yet supported on windows).
+By default versions `<=1.x` of the cookbook will default to install Agent5, you may however override this behavior with the `node['datadog']['agent6']` attribute.
   ```
   default_attributes(
     'datadog' => {